Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Determine the most likely U.S. race or ethnicity of up to 100 U.S. residents' first and last names, using their ZIP code.*
+*Determine the most likely U.S. race or ethnicity of up to 100 U.S. residents' first and last names, using their ZIP code*

 > Body parameter